kaleido-public/django-client-framework/doc-src/source/intro/manage-backend-permissions.rst

         permissions for the parent object (ie, being able to write to the brand's ``.products`` field).
-In addition, for each related objects being posted, the user must have the `object-field-level` ``write`` permission on the reverse field. (eg, being able to write to each product's ``.brand`` field.)
+In addition, for each related objects being posted, the user must have the `object-field-level` ``write`` permission to the reverse field. (eg, being able to write to each product's ``.brand`` field.)
 When the object relations are created, the result is displayed following the ``GET`` algorithm.